antoniopgs/github-api-test/README.md

 # Overview
-This script will automatically create:
+This project will automatically create:
 - New Issue
 - New Branch
 - New Implementation File